 Phoenix DIY Solderless Build

 Our Phoenix DIY Kits were engineered with only the best most advanced solderless components.
 As newer more efficient LEDs come out we update the Kits with these components.
-These kits include everything except a Fan.
+We prefer the BJB solderless connector over any other solderless option as at any time you can swap out any individual LED as long as mounted on a 20mm Star.
+Our kits include everything except a Fan.
 Splash Shields and Housings are available.
 If you choose to remote mount your drivers extra wire and expandable sheathing is recommended as well.

 This is the finished Phoenix 45 with the optional splash shield.
 The following is a step by step build.

 Our Phoenix Kits are geared for the ambitious and only offer the best most cost effective state of the art components.
 This Instructional is based on the Phoenix 45 DIY Kit with reference to the 25 and 55 DIY Kits.